Magyar57/mugOS/Docs/Building.md

 - Windows: Unsupported.

 To build the operating system image, run `make` in the root folder.
-By default, it will build for the x86_64 architecture.
-If you wish to build for another architecture, (e.g. arm64) add the `make -E ARCH=arm64` option.

-If you wish to build with gcc, see [Compilers and Linkers](./CompilersAndLinkers.md).

 ## Docker build

-The [Dockerfile](../Environment/Dockerfile) will build an image containing all the dependencies as well, and can be used to build the image without downloading the dependencies on your system.
+The [Dockerfile](../Dockerfile) will build an image containing all the dependencies, and can be used to build the image without downloading the dependencies on your system.
 To do so, run the following commands:

-- Change current directory to mugOS folder `cd path/to/mugOS`
+- Change current directory to mugOS folder: `cd path/to/mugOS`
 - Build the compiler-hosting image: `docker build -t mug-os:2.1 .`
 - Compile the OS: `docker run --rm -v .:/srv/mugOS mug-os:2.1 make && sudo chown -R $(whoami):$(whoami) build`